kattni/PyOhio2022/README.md

 # Simplicity and Fun: Learning with CircuitPython
-### PyOhio 2022

-This repo contains my slide deck for the presentation.
+This repo contains the slide deck for my PyOhio 2022 presentation titled _Simplicity and Fun: Learning with CircuitPython_.
 The README contains the resource links from the slides.